mattpocock/boilersuit/readme.md

-## How To Install ##
+## How To Install

 Clone this repository to your machine
 Enter the repository
 Run `npm i -g`

-## How To Run It ##
+## How To Run It

 Once it's installed, the syntax is:

-`blrplt create path/to/folder "Do Action"`
+`blrplt ajax path/to/folder "Do Action"`

 For instance, this could be:

-`blrplt create app/containers/HomePage "Get Tweets"`
+`blrplt ajax app/containers/HomePage "Get Tweets"`

-And you'd get reducers/actions/constants/selectors for 'Get Tweets'.
+And you'd get reducers/actions/constants/selectors for an ajax call for 'Get Tweets'.

 Try it out!
 Though make sure you commit before you do.

-## Notes ##
+## Notes

-The codebase is horrible - I hashed it out one night while watching The Staircase.
+The codebase is horrible, but slowly improving.
 It also doesn't yet give you a 'saga'.
 No reason, just haven't gotten there yet.

+Things to do:

+In ajax/index, make the strings to Insert follow the concat() formula elsewhere in the file.
+Makes it a lot prettier and easier to read.

+Finish the parser in the tools file and write tests

+Consider more use cases - what else do you use Redux for?
+Managing on and off states, getting and setting values...
+Lots more than just 'ajax' to consider.